-Any LLJ analysis is naturally dependent on the detection algorithm applied.
+- 235 Any LLJ climatology is naturally dependent on the detection algorithm applied.
 Thus, a sensitivity analysis is performed using differing LLJ detection thresholds (see Table 2).
-The impact of selecting different thresholds (five different fixed thresholds ranging from 1 to 5 ms-1 in increments of 1 ms-1 and five different variable thresholds ranging from 10 to 50% in increments of 10%) is illustrated in Figure 6 for the WRF grid cell that exhibited the highest LLJ frequency in the seasonal analysis (grid cell location indicated in Figure 1).
-Variable and fixed criteria in each group are studied separately to examine the type of LLJ extracted by each unique definition.
-In other words, in every case, either a fixed or variable criterion is applied; the criteria are not used in tandem throughout the study.
-As shown in Figure 6, the time-average mean wind speed profiles during hours identified as exhibiting LLJs using these ten different selection criteria differ greatly.
+The impact of selecting different thresholds (five different fixed thresholds (1:1:5 ms-1) and five different variable thresholds (10:10:50%)) is illustrated in Figure 6 for the WRF grid cell that exhibited the highest LLJ frequency using a 20% variable threshold (grid cell location indicated in Figure 1).
+As shown in Figure 6, the time-average mean wind speed profiles during hours - 240 identified as exhibiting LLJ using these ten different selection criteria differ greatly.
 As the threshold used in the variable criterion increases, i.e. the difference between the LLJ core wind speed and the wind speeds above and below that level increases, the mean wind speed at the nominal wind turbine hub height and throughout the entire lowest 530 m of the model output decrease (Figure 6(a)).
-Conversely, as the fixed threshold for the difference in absolute wind speed of the jet core and above and below it increases from 1 to 5 ms-1, wind speeds at the nominal wind turbine hub height and throughout the entire lowest 530 m of the model output increase.
+Conversely, as the fixed threshold for the difference in absolute wind speed of the jet core and above and below it increases from 1 to 5 ms-1, wind speeds at the nominal - 245 wind turbine hub height and throughout the entire lowest 530 m of the model output increase.
 These changes are non-linear and are most profound close to the mean height of the LLJ core (approx. 200 m a.g.l.).
 Alteration of the stringency of the threshold has a considerably more modest impact on the height at which the mean jet core is manifest (Figure 6).

-Application of increasingly stringent criteria (higher thresholds) causes the overall frequency of LLJs to decrease (Tables 3, 4).
-Interestingly, the absolute frequency of LLJs is consistent for criteria groups across the two methods (fixed and variable thresholds) (Tables 3, 4).
+Application of increasingly stringent criteria (higher thresholds) causes the overall frequency of LLJ to decrease